|Sovereign Harbour||Estate Agents' COP||Council Tax Wrongs||SH Disability Association||E-mails|

 By Keith A. Forbes and his wife Lois Ann Forbes.
-Both disabled, they moved from Scotland in 2016 and now live in Eastbourne, East Sussex.
+Both disabled, they live in Eastbourne, East Sussex.
 They write, administer and webmaster this website.
 Keith is a member of the UK's The Society of Authors and a consumer activist for the elderly and the disabled.

-Strathdon, in Aberdeen-shire, was once the ancestral home of the Forbes, many of whom are now spread throughout Scotland and the rest of the world.
-It originates in the lands of Donside once in the southern part of the Pictish kingdom.
+Strathdon, in Aberdeen-shire, was and still is the premier Scottish ancestral home of the Scottish Forbes, many of whom are now spread throughout Scotland and the rest of the world.
+It originates in the lands of Donside once in the southern part of the original Pictish kingdom.
 It gets its name from the Gaelic Forba, meaning field.
 Early Forbeses were known as the Forbais, from the Pictish place-name suffix.
 The boars' heads on the Forbes arms to the right commemorate the exploit of a distant ancestor.
 He is said to have rid his part of Aberdeen-shire of a wild boar terrorizing the area.
 A Charter was given to the family by King Alexander III who died in 1286.
 Duncan of Forbes, or de Forbes, was an early distinguished figure.
 His descendants were raised to the peerage in 1445 when Sir Alexander Forbes married a granddaughter of King Robert III.
 After that it became a distinguished Scottish clan.

 Later distinguished Forbeses include one of Scotland's greatest judges and patriots, Duncan Forbes (1685-1747) of Culloden, Inverness-shire.
 By that time, the Forbes influence and power had spread well beyond Aberdeen-shire.
 Hereditary Chief of Clan Forbes is The Right Honorable Lord Forbes, KBE, Premier Baron of Scotland.
 His son, Malcolm, is the Master of Forbes.